Setting Up Your Poster

 Save your chart or table as a high resolution jpg, then do insert-picture-from file.

 Digital pictures of 2 megapixel size and larger can generally be used successfully on your poster up to 16x22" size.
 A 2 megapixel image is 1200x1600 pixels and roughly 1/2 a megabyte on your hard drive as a jpg.
-Many modern cameras will take 8 or 10 megapixel pictures, but unless the picture is very large on the poster, that many pixels are unnecessary.

 If your file is larger than 30 mb, you probably have large pictures at high resolution.
 We only need them 72-100 dpi in the size they will be printed.
 Here's how to make them smaller:

-- PowerPoint 2007-2011(pptx files) - Select any picture on your document.
+- PowerPoint 2007-2016(pptx files) - Select any picture on your document.
 Click the Format tab, click on Compress Pictures.
 If your picture is very high resolution, it will allow you to check the box for 200 dpi.
 Uncheck the box "Apply only to this picture" and it compresses all your pictures.

 - PowerPoint 2004 and earlier (ppt files) - Select a picture on your poster, do Format>picture and hit the button for Compress.
 Check the boxes for All Pictures, check the box for Print Resolution (200 dpi) and check the boxes for Compress Pictures and Delete Cropped area.